dberga/AGIMUD/README.md

-# OpenRASA: Open World SDK for Recreating Socially-Aware Agents and Multi-User Dungeons
+# OpenRASA: Open World SDK for Recreating Socially-Aware Agents and Multi-Agent Interaction

 ## Customize your Simulated World